-See Figure 3-10.
-Using the arrows on the Power Zone-DLA, select either AUTO or MANUAL on the Home screen.
+See Figure.
+Use the select button to select AUTO or MANUAL on the Home screen.

-AUTO mode is required for programming automatic start and stop times (see Scheduler Screen), or enabling the "dusk to dawn" sensor

-(see Dusk to Dawn Sensor-Power Zone-DLA (If Equipped)).
+AUTO mode is required for programming automatic start and stop times (see Scheduler Screen), or enabling the "dusk to dawn" sensor (see Dusk to Dawn Sensor (Power Zone-DLA) (If Equipped)).

-• MANUAL mode is used for on-demand control of the lights and convenience receptacles.
+MANUAL mode is used for on-demand control of the lights and convenience receptacles.

-Figure 3-10.
+Figure 3-11.
 Select AUTO or MANUAL Mode